Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Concluding remarks

 Future work could extend this research in several directions.
-First, while we have assumed a standard Gaussian linear regression setting, similar Bayesian knockoff filters could be designed for linear settings that incorporate discrete-type responses.
-For example, in the simulations we have also considered an AFT model for survival outcomes.
-A similar extension, that uses data augmentation techniques, can be used for multinomial probit models \citep{albert:1993, sha2004bayesian}.
-Furthermore, logit and negative binomial responses could be accommodated via the use of Polya-Gamma data augmentation schemes \citep{polson2013bayesian, zhou2012lognormal}.
-Another interesting direction would be to extend the proposed knockoffs framework to the case of non-Gaussian covariates.
+First, going beyond the standard Gaussian linear regression setting, we have also discussed how similar Bayesian knockoff filters can be designed for linear settings that incorporate discrete-type responses, such as AFT models for survival outcomes and probit models for multinomial responses. {More general extensions of the proposed Bayesian knockoff filter formulation might be possible in modeling frameworks that employ latent variables formulations. } Another interesting direction would be to extend the proposed knockoffs framework to the case of non-Gaussian covariates.
 The generation of knockoffs for non Gaussian random variables is still an open research problem.
 This case presents the main challenge of not having a known distribution that respects pairwise exchangeability \citep{bates2021metr}.
 A promising direction is represented by the approach proposed by \cite{dreassi2024generating}, which makes use of conditional independence to build the knockoffs variables.
-Finally, the variable selection prior distribution we have used on the coefficients presents some computational challenges due to the need to use a Metropolis-within-Gibbs algorithm.
-Since the largest computational burden comes from the generation of the latent knockoffs at each MCMC iteration, a possible solution would be to use variational inference \citep{blei2017variational}.
+Finally, the variable selection prior distribution we have used on the coefficients presents some computational challenges due to the need to use a Metropolis-within-Gibbs algorithm. \bcolch Since the largest computational burden comes from updating the latent knockoff augmentation at each MCMC iteration, \ech a possible solution would be to use variational inference \citep{blei2017variational}.
 However, the restrictive assumptions to obtain valid knockoffs require careful design of the approximate variational distributions.
 In particular, the commonly used mean field approximation cannot be used since it breaks the pairwise exchangeability assumption of the knockoffs and the covariates.